Assisted Reproductive Technologies

 This is the most basic of treatment for infertility.
 If testing determines normal tubal patency, follicular development, endometrial development, and semen analysis, you can attempt pregnancy through timed intercourse.
 This procedure may include using a urine surge test kit to determine the time of ovulation upon which you and your partner will have intercourse.
 This is done to ensure that the sperm is in the fallopian tube at the time the egg is released and begins to travel down the tube.

-Preimplantation Genetic Diagnosis (PGD)
+Preimplantation Genetic Testing (PGT)

-When a couple has a family history of a known genetic abnormality, PGD technology may be useful.
+When a couple has a family history of a known genetic abnormality, PGT technology may be useful.
 PGD, which is not yet widely available, allows for the manipulation of the blastocyst and the removal of a cell to perform genetic diagnosis prior to the transfer of the embryo.

 Ovulation Induction